flyinghorse0510/esp-lowcode-matter/README.md

 - Click on "Code"
 - Click on "Codespaces"
 - Click on "Create Codespace on Main"
-- This will take about 5 minutes to setup and install
+- This will take about 10 minutes to setup and install
 - In the process, the codespace will restart a few times

-### Installing Extensions

-- Click on the extensions icon on the left sidebar
-- Search for "Matter LowCode Web"
-- Click on "Install"

 ### Start Creating